simon-caignart/plant-e/README.md

-# PLANT-E
+# PLANT-E 🚰🪴

-Plant-e is an application and a prototype of an automatic plant watering system.
+Plant-e is a web application and a prototype of an automatic plant watering system.
 Plant-e is a connected object powered by an Arduino Nano 33 IOT for the WIFI connection, linked to various sensors, which capture and send the data collected to this web application.

 ## Prerequisites

-- Create a GitHub OAuth app to allow signing in via GitHub, you will fill the .env later with the github id and secret.
+- Create a GitHub OAuth app to allow signing in via GitHub, you will fill the .env later with the GitHub id and secret.
 - Create a PostgreSQL database.

-## Getting started
+## Getting started - Web App

 1. Install dependencies
 ```